ZhongkuiMa/torchvnnlib/README.md

 ## Key Features 🏆

-- 📜 **Unified Format** – Standardizes the representation of verification constraints, considering the needed input and output of modern verification tools.
-This is the **MOST IMPORTANT** feature of this tool.
-It is not only a converter, but also a standardization tool.
-- 🧠 **High Efficient for Verification** - For the same inputs, the verifier needs a lot of efforts to verify the properties.
-So we transform the VNN-LIB files to a standardized format, which consider one input can be used for multiple properties.
-- 🔍 **Universal AST Representation** - We construct a simple Abstract Syntax Tree (AST) to represent a VNN-LIB file.
-This is very friendly for researchers to process more customized operations.
-- 🔄 **Automated Parsing** – Reads `.vnnlib` files and extracts verification constraints.
-- 🧩 **Torch-Compatible Tensors** – Converts constraints into PyTorch tensors for efficient GPU computations.
+Unlock a new level of efficiency and precision in neural network verification with our powerful toolset!
+Here's what makes us stand out:

+- 📜 **One Format to Rule Them All。**
+Say goodbye to messy constraints!
+We standardize VNN-LIB files into a unified, streamlined format — setting the foundation for faster, smarter verification workflows.
+Not just a converter — a true game-changer.

+- **🧠 Built for Ultimate Verification Efficiency。** Smart transformations mean a single input can verify multiple properties — dramatically reducing computation and speeding up your verification process.

+- **🔍 Developer-Friendly AST。**
+Our lightweight Abstract Syntax Tree (AST) makes constraint manipulation a breeze.
+Customize, extend, and innovate with ease.

+- **🔄 Fully Automated Parsing。**
+No more manual handling!
+Instantly read .vnnlib files and extract constraints in a click.

+- **🧩 PyTorch Native。**
+Constraints are output as PyTorch tensors (saved in .pth format) — ready to harness the full power of GPUs without extra conversions.

+- **🚀 Lightning-Fast Loading。**
-- 🚀 **Optimized Storage** – Saves processed constraints as `.pth` files for near-instant loading.
+Save processed constraints as .pth files and enjoy near-instant startup times for large-scale data.

-- ⚡ **Seamless Integration** – Works smoothly with PyTorch-based verification tools.
-- 🛠️ **Minimal Dependencies, Maximum Efficiency** – Designed for speed and ease of use.
+- **⚡ Seamless Integration。**
+Designed to plug and play with your PyTorch-based verification pipelines — no headaches, just results.

+- **🛠️ Minimal Setup, Maximum Impact。**
+Lightweight, dependency-minimal, and blazing fast — because your time and resources deserve the best.

 ## Installation 🚀